1. Basic Words and Phrases for Going to the Pub

 S: Here you are.

 I think you can see that was much better.
 But what was different?
 Mostly, she was more specific with the order.
 That meant I didn’t have to ask her so many questions, and the whole order didn’t take much time.
-Pubs are informal places, so it’s fine to use very simple, direct language.
+Pubs are informal places, so it’s fine to use very simple, direct language in pub English.

 You can simply list the drinks you want, like this: ‘one pint of IPA and two small glasses of house white, please.’
 You can use phrases like ‘I’d like…’ or ‘Can I have…?’, but they aren’t necessary.
 This is true for the bartender, too.